How Call in Studio Works / FAQ

 We also offer an auto-screen option, where callers are asked to record a brief message about the subject of their call.
 That message is transcribed to text using Google's speech-to-text engine and is entered to the call notes of the call.

-For instruction on inviting another user to screen your show, click here.
+For instruction on inviting another user to screen your show or meeting, click here.

 Below is an example of the call screener interface:

 Once the screener connects to Call in Studio by dialing into the host and screener line and authenticated as a screener, they are placed in MY SCREENING ROOM, which is between the HOST QUEUE and the CALL QUEUE.
-When no other callers are being screened, the screener will hear audio from the host room (i.e., the live show) and will be muted.
+When no other callers are being screened, the screener will hear audio from the host room (i.e., the live show or meeting) and will be muted.